patternfly/patternfly-elements/docs/framework-integration/react.md

   3. Adding PatternFly Elements (web components): Imported the web components into our `index.js` file
   4. Adding PatternFly Elements (web components): Added the markup for our components in `index.js`
   5. Interacting with our web components API: Created a reference to the accordion so we could open the first panel after the page loads
-  6. Adding icing on the cake: Added pf-layouts to create a grid for our cards
 {% endband %}

 {% band header="Wrap up" %}